71cj34/71cj34/README.md

 I'm interested in machine learning and using software to improve efficiency at performing all sorts of tasks.
 Feel free to <a href="mailto:hello@jasoncheng.me">reach out</a>!

-Currently team member @ the Google Student Developer Group (McMaster) working on LLM interpretability.
+Formerly team member @ Google Student Developer Group (McMaster) working on LLM interpretability (Fall/Winter 2025-2026).

-Co-op Summer 2026 at ATS Automation, Validation Engineering.
+Co-op Summer 2026 at ATS Automation, Validation Engineering (Summer 2026).

 <br />
 <br />